 In Singapore, we typically get three styles of Bak Kut Teh which is the peppery Teochew style (the most commonly found), Hokkien style which incorporates dark soy sauce, and strong herbal-flavoured Cantonese style.

-During this “Circuit Breaker” when many are isolated at home, sometimes it is good to have warm Bak Kut Teh that will be comforting to our bellies and soul.
+I thought that other than Founder, perhaps we could also support many of the other BKT business.
+After all, it is good to have warm Bak Kut Teh that will be comforting to our bellies and soul.

-Here are 10 famous Bak Kut Teh shops in Singapore with delivery services:
+Here are 12 must-try Bak Kut Teh shops in Singapore:

 Song Fa Bak Kut Teh